top of page

 WHAT IF WE HAVE TO DROP A CLASS AFTER WE'VE ALREADY PAID FOR THE MONTH?

 If you decide to withdraw from a class please let us know as soon as possible so that we can alert members of the waiting list that a spot has opened up.
 If we can fill your spot you can receive a refund for that month’s tuition.
-Down-payments are non-refundable except in extreme circumstances and will be handled on a case by case basis.
+Registration fees or annual tuition paid in full are non-refundable except in extreme circumstances and will be handled on a case by case basis.

 WHY IS THE RECITAL SO LATE THIS YEAR?